pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

    - Remove the 3.3V jumper!!!!
    - Remove the BOOT0 jumper
    - Check that you removed the 3.3V jumper
+1. Insert the module into the transmitter bay

 ###Flashing binary file: